Pomax/are-we-flying/docs/index.md

 Back in the day, Google offered that as a free web API, but they decided that it would be more profitable if they charged (quite a bit of) money for elevation API access back in 2018, so that's out.
 There is also https://www.open-elevation.com, which is technically free, but because they're don't have Google money, they're more for incidental work rather than constant polling.
 If the website is up at all.
 Which realistically only leaves "writing our own elevation API service".

-### Time for another server

-I know, this sounds ludicrous, but what do we even need?
+I know, I know, this sounds ludicrous, but roll with it: what do we even need?

 1. a server that we can send elevation requests to,
 2. code that can turn GPS coordinates into elevation values, and